International Vaccine Allocation: An Optimization Framework: SEIR Model

-For simplicity, we assume that the area in which the variant emerges, $m$, is deterministic given the values of $I_a(t)$.
-Specifically, we assume $m$ is the nondonor area with the largest $\sum_{t=0}^{t^*}{I_a(t)}$, which is the number of unvaccinated infection-days at the time when the risk of a variant begins.
-Infection rates in other areas have a lag of $L$ days.
-Including the behavior factor, the time-varying infection rate is
+We also will specify the area in which the variant emerges, $m$, using the deterministic dynamics (using the expected $\beta_a(t)$ to compute $I_{\textbf{cum}}(t)$).
+In a random model, $m$ is the nondonor area with the largest number of unvaccinated infection-days when the variant emerges; in our deterministic dynamics, we define $m$ as the nondonor area with the largest number of unvaccinated infection-days when $I_{\textbf{cum}}(t)$ reaches $\mu$ (the mean number at which the variant emerges).
+This occurs on day

+Next we model the expected proportion $\phi(t)$ of new infections in area $m$ that are the variant at $t$.
+Conditioning on when the variant emerges, we use the sigmoid